reachsunny/OpenLANE_with_Google-Sky130-PDK/README.md

 [Magic](http://opencircuitdesign.com/magic/index.html) will be used as a layout tool for simple invertor design.
 Extracting its parasitics and writing out spice file that can be used with ngspice for simulation.
 The magic invertor was taken from [vsdstdcelldesign](https://github.com/nickson-jose/vsdstdcelldesign)

+To invoke the layout of designed invertor in Magic: Use relative paths to the .tech and .mag files.

+<pre>magic -T sky130A.tech sky130_inv.mag &amp;</pre>

 ![Invertor](/Images/sky130A-inv-design.PNG "Invertor")